formthefog/formation/formation-docs/docs/api/index.md

 ## Rate Limiting

 API endpoints may implement rate limiting to prevent abuse.
 Rate limits, when applicable, are documented in the respective API sections.

+## API Guidelines for Users

+Please note that most POST, PUT, and DELETE endpoints are intended for internal use only.
+As a user of the Formation Protocol, you should primarily interact with the GET endpoints which provide read-only access to the system state.
+The primary exceptions to this rule are:

+1. **P2P Service API**: Users can publish messages to the message queue
+2. **Inference Engine API**: Users can make direct inference requests to the network (coming soon)

+Attempting to use internal-only endpoints may result in authentication errors or service disruption.

 ## Next Steps